Let's Make It Legal

-Let's Make It Legal is a 1951 American comedy film made by Twentieth Century-Fox, directed by Richard Sale and produced by Robert Bassler from a screenplay by I.A.L.
+Let's Make It Legal is a 1951 American comedy film made by 20th Century-Fox, directed by Richard Sale and produced by Robert Bassler from a screenplay by I.A.L.
 Diamond and F. Hugh Herbert, based on a story by Mortimer Braus entitled "My Mother-in-Law, Miriam".
-The music was by Cyril J. Mockridge and the cinematography by Lucien Ballard.

-The film stars Claudette Colbert, Macdonald Carey, Zachary Scott, Barbara Bates and Marilyn Monroe.
+The music was by Cyril J. Mockridge, and the cinematography by Lucien Ballard.
+The film stars Claudette Colbert, Macdonald Carey, Zachary Scott, Barbara Bates, Robert Wagner, and Marilyn Monroe.